Martha Hunt Shows Off Taut Abs In Lacy Bralette On Instagram

 The post garnered over 41,000 likes and a ton of responses.
 Some fans answered the IMG model’s question.

-“Probably somewhere in between,” one fan wrote with a smile.
+“Probably somewhere in between,” one fan wrote with a smiley emoji.

 “Currently a 2 but will be a 1 once i get home from work,” another said.